finqu/aptl/docs/best-practices.md

   Medical-specific guidelines:
   • Use evidence-based information
   • Recommend professional consultation

 @end
 ```

-### Mark Sections as Overridable

-Make it clear which sections children can customize:
+Mark sections as overridable to make it clear which sections children can customize:

 ```aptl
 @section identity(overridable=true)